Welcome to our community space

 Kagyu Buddhism isn’t about centres and groups, but about people.
 We are a network of people of all ages and backgrounds who share a common interest in learning about and practising Buddhism and Buddhist meditation.

 Through the Dechen community we are linked to similar groups and centres throughout the UK, Europe and the Americas.

-In this section we hope to reflect some of that lively and diverse community.
-Here you will find photos, blogs and updates about activities and events past and present, which reflect some of that rich experience from the Kagyu Buddhism community.
+In this section you will find photos, blogs and updates about activities and events which reflect our diversity.

-Another of our members, John Rowan, helps organise an annual Manchester Buddhist Convention at the University.
-This sees Buddhists from across the North West come together for a series of workshops to learn more about one another’s approaches and to practice together.
+We help organise an annual Manchester Buddhist Convention.
+This sees Buddhists from across the north west come together for a series of workshops to learn more about one another’s approaches and to practice together.

 Kagyu Ling – the early years

 We’re developing a digital archive for Kagyu Ling.
 The Kagyu Buddhism community has grown dramatically since it began over 40 years ago and we thought it would be great to preserve some of that history.
 We’ve been based in a number of buildings over the years and have had visits from many Lamas.
 We’re hoping to capture the spirit of those times with photographs and other documents.
 If anyone can help by letting us have old photographs to scan in (we’ll take care of them and return them asap) we’d very much appreciate it.

 If you have any contributions for the archive, please contact us.